KiltedCode/khandaria-campaign/sessions/2020/2020-01-30-crouching-half-ord-hidden-duergar.md

 tunnel swings to the south
 opens up into a rather large cave extending east and west, full of rubble, random sized stones in piles
 a bunch of large perfectly spherical boulders pushed to side, clearly stone shaped so easy to roll
-on far side see a couple of town guards, recognizes `Belsarin` and `Pylia`
+on far side see a couple of town guards, recognizes `Belsaran` and `Pylia`
 say we want to talk to `General Tullius`
 tunnel into another cavern, full of people (~40)
 kind of like a barracks: bed, tables with food and benches